tanvividyala/cuisine-classifier/README.md

 | saturated_fat     | 0.1575   |
 | carbs           | 0.2214   |

-Based on our results, the only two nutritional categories with a p-value of less than 0.05 is sugar (PDV) and sodium (PDV).
-Sugar and sodium are the only two cases in which we reject our null hypothesis.
+Based on our results, the only two nutritional categories with a p-value of less than 0.05 is `SUGAR` and `SODIUM`. `SUGAR` and `SODIUM` are the only two cases in which we reject our null hypothesis.
 In other words, there is a significantly higher amount of sugar and sodium in American recipes than there is in European recipes.
 This suggests that, according to our operationalized definition of healthiness, European recipes are indeed healthier than American ones.

 ## Framing a Prediction Problem 🍲
 **Prediction Problem**: How can we use the nutritional facts and ingredient lists to classify whether a recipe would be tagged as European or American?